Cornerstone’s 20th Tour Postponed to Fall 2021

-Cornerstone presents a powerful message of reconciliation, healing, and social justice through narration and a wide variety of traditional music.
-Woven together with newly composed musical interludes, it focuses on our faith and God’s call to follow Christ and serve those in need.
-The ensemble of 20 singers, 8 instrumentalists, and narrator have presented 463 concerts in the U.S and Canada.
+The Cornerstone Chorale & Brass presents a powerful message of reconciliation, healing and social justice through narration and a wide variety of traditional music.
+Woven together with newly composed musical themes, the concerts encourage faith communities and individuals to reach out in service to those in need.

 What Audiences Are Saying…